SpongePowered/SpongeDocs/source/plugin/injection.rst

 The ``Game`` object is the opening for many of the internal functions of the SpongeAPI, from the ``EventManager`` to the ``Server`` and even the Sync/Async ``Scheduler``.

-It's entirely possible to recieve the ``Game`` object from within most events, however it is commonly obtained through an injection.
+It's entirely possible to receive the ``Game`` object from within most events, however it is commonly obtained through an injection.

 **Example - Field**